 The President and Deputy President shall be elected to hold office for the forthcoming year and shall be eligible for re-election.

 On appointment, the President shall set out the objectives for their term of office which shall be in accordance with the provisions of clause 3.

+The President will also set a budget for the fiscal year for each heading as defined by the annual account.

+The President can be elected for a maximum period of a two-year term; unless the council votes otherwise for The President to continue for a set period until a successor can be appointed.

+The President will also follow the roles and responsibilities as outlined within the Job profile.

 Vice-Presidents